-T. S. Eliot on Idea Incubation, Inhibition, and the Mystical Quality of Creativity + a Rare Recordingby Maria Popova
+T. S. Eliot on Idea Incubation, Inhibition, and the Mystical Quality of Creativity, Plus a Rare Readingby Maria Popova

 “We do not know until the shell breaks what kind of egg we have been sitting on.”